A great blue heron flies across a lake on a summer day, its wings almost touching the water.

 Best bird watching and birding events in Ontario

-With almost 500 species of birds to spot throughout the year and nearly 300 species that breed in the province, Ontario offers some of Canada's finest bird watching experiences.
+With almost 500 species of birds to spot throughout the year and nearly 300 species that breed in the province, Ontario offers some of the finest bird watching experiences in Canada.

 Bird watching doesn’t require bank-breaking gear, but you will want a few items to maximize your birding experience.
 These include the best bird watching binoculars in your price range, a field guide, a camera with a decent zoom and good-quality bug spray.
 Additionally, bird watching apps like eBird and Merlin help with bird identification in the field.